MarcinLar/ToDoList_for_IoT_Classes-/README.md

 Deletes the existing task with the specified identifier when we clik the delete button on /todo/list side.

 ### Response codes
 200 OK - the request was successful.
 302 Found - redirect to another resource.

 ### Authorization
 The ToDo List API does not require authentication.

 ### Additional information
 After adding, editing, or deleting a task, the user will be redirected to a page displaying the list of all tasks.
-During task addition or editing, the title field is required.
+When adding or editing a task it is required to fill in the title field, without the title field the user will be redirected back to the form without adding/editing the task

 ### Usage examples